MichaelHolley/PeriodicTable/README.md

 # PeriodicTable
 This is a JavaFX Application showing a interactive periodic table which links you to the element's wikipedia-page for now.
-This will change because this is still a WIP-project.

 <img src = "PeriodicTable.png" width = "850">